euwbah/musescore-microtonal-edo-plugin/README.md

 ### 8. Done!

+You can now use the up and down arrow keys to adjust a note according to the tuning system of choice!
 Here are some things to take note of:
 - You can make the text annotations invisible by selecting them and pressing `V`.
 - Make sure each System/Staff Text only contains one modifier; don't combine tuning selection and key signature annotation in one Text element.